New Zealand Warriors: The Kiwis spine – 2017

-End of finals drought – 2018
+Tuivasa-Sheck dominates to end finals drought – 2018

 After a dismal 2017 season, the Warriors made a few key signings.
-This included experienced New Zealand Internationals Gerard Beale, Adam Blair, Tohu Harris & Peta Hiku.
-Significantly it also included veteran journeyman playmaker Blake Green, along with Agnatius Paasi, Leivaha Pulu, Anthony Gelling & Karl Lawton.
+This included experienced New Zealand Internationals Gerard Beale, Adam Blair, Tohu Harris and Peta Hiku.
+Significantly it also included veteran journeyman playmaker Blake Green, along with Agnatius Paasi, Leivaha Pulu, Anthony Gelling and Karl Lawton.
 In the beginning of the year, many people tipped that the Warriors would finish last, and claim their first wooden spoon in history.
-But surprisingly enough, the Warriors began the season with five straight wins, their best ever start to a season, which included away wins over the Sydney Roosters, Canberra Raiders & the South Sydney Rabbitohs, marking their first win in Perth from numerous attempts.
+But surprisingly enough, the Warriors began the season with five straight wins, their best ever start to a season, which included away wins over the Sydney Roosters, Canberra Raiders and the South Sydney Rabbitohs, marking their first win in Perth from numerous attempts.
 They ended up finishing 8th, but only two competition points out of 4th in one of the closest top 8's in NRL History, they played Penrith Panthers in an elimination final on Saturday 8 September at Stadium Australia.
 This was their first finals series appearance since 2011, but lost to Penrith 27–12.

-In April 2018, the Warriors would be sold by long-time owner, Eric Watson, to the Carlaw Heritage Trust and Autex Industries, for $16 million NZD.
+In April 2018, the Warriors would be sold by long-time owner, Eric Watson, to the Carlaw Heritage Trust and Autex Industries, for $NZ16 million.

 To top off the year, Roger Tuivasa-Sheck won the Dally M Medal, becoming the first Warriors player to do so, and the Warriors would become one of four inaugural teams in the NRLW.

 This would also be the end of Shaun Johnson's first stint at the Warriors.